d3plus/d3plus-common/README.md

 * [assign](#assign) - A deeply recursive version of `Object.assign`.
 * [attrize](#attrize) - Applies each key/value in an object as an attr.
 * [closest](#closest) - Finds the closest numeric value in an array.
+* [configPrep](#configPrep) - Preps a config object for d3plus data, and optionally bubbles up a specific nested type.
+When using this function, you must bind a d3plus class' `this` context.
 * [constant](#constant) - Wraps non-function variables in a simple return function.
 * [elem](#elem) - Manages the enter/update/exit pattern for a single DOM element.
 * [isObject](#isObject) - Detects if a variable is a javascript Object.